layeddie/rv/rv_app_ui/README copy.md

 # RV app - Nerves app to show how to switch on LED from Phoenix Liveview page

+This is an uncompleted project
+DONE:
+1. Create poncho project and setup sdcard naming.
+2. Tested nerves firmare project running on rpi0. - 5/04/21
+TODO:
+3. Add Led config and LED Component to hardware / firmware and ui projects.
+4. Add LED on/off button to Phoenix / Liveview ui project.
+5. Test LED turns on and off from liveview page.
+ - In progress

-Inspiration taken from Nerves Birdapp project https://dasky.xyz/posts/2020/08/12/an-iot-birdhouse-with-elixir-nerves-phoenix-liveview-components/ https://git.coco.study/dkhaapam/bird_app
+Inspiration taken from Nerves Birdapp project https://dasky.xyz/posts/2020/08/12/an-iot-birdhouse-with-elixir-nerves-phoenix-liveview-components/

+https://git.coco.study/dkhaapam/bird_app
 ## Hardware needed